Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: The Boltzmann Limit and its Uniqueness

-We also wished to consider the impact of correlations on the collision operator, as highly correlated systems may not have the same Boltzmann limit as uncorrelated systems.
+This is what we refer to as the ``Delta distributed $n_i$'' below.
+The second distribution we consider is a Poisson distributed set of $n_i$ which defines the probability of such states as

+This particular distribution would recover an equilibrium distribution when $\langle \pi\rangle$ corresponds to the equilibrium value.
+Each of these distributions fulfills our requirement that $\langle n_i\rangle = f_i$.
+We will see below that collisions applied to these ensembles are close to, but not identical to, the BGK collision operator.

+In some of the simulations presented below we observed deviations that we were too large to be explained by different uncorreleated distributions, like those of Eqn. (\ref{eqn:delta}) and Eqn. (\ref{eqn:poisson}).
+We therefore also wanted to consider correlated distributions.
 Specifically, we considered alternative sets of delta distributed particles with two highly correlated states.
 In both cases, either all particles at a given lattice site are moving, or all particles at that lattice site are at rest.
 The probability for a given lattice site to be in a moving state is given by the ratio of $\bar{\pi}$ to $\bar{N}$.
-For the first probability distribution, the moving particles are evenly distributed within a single lattice site, after taking the initial $\bar{J}$-value into account, giving us,
+For the first probability distribution, the moving particles are evenly distributed within a single lattice site, after taking the initial $\bar{J}$ value into account, giving us,

 For the second probability distribution, all lattice sites either have only left moving particles, only right moving particles, or only rest particles, with each lattice site chosen with moving particles having a probability of $0.5+\bar{J}/\bar{N}$ of having only rightward moving particles.
 Putting this together gives us,